MoonLightWaltz/MoonLightWaltz/README.md

 <h2> Hey, I'm Lee </h2>
   <div>
-  <p> I am a Front-End Developer with fundemental knowledge of HTML, JavaScript, CSS and React.
+  <p> I am a Junior Front-End Developer with fundemental knowledge of HTML, JavaScript, CSS.
 I come from a tech background as an IT Support Technician at Zen Focus Tech.
 I am a junior level developer and I am eager to learn new skills from new opportunities.
 I enjoy the process of problem solving and working with computers.
 Tech is fascinating to me because there is always something new to learn.
 Once I have finished refining my skills in front-end I plan to study back-end as well.
 Making my way towards being a Full-Stack Developer <p>
   </div>
   <h2> Get in Touch With Me </h2>
   <br>